AASA Rules & Conduct

 - Forfeits: All forfeits will be recorded as a 3-0 result.

-- Illegal Players: Teams found to be playing with illegal players (i.e., players not registered with AASA and/or not assigned to that team) will automatically receive a forfeit for that game and the player will be asked to leave the field.
+- Illegal Players: Teams found to be playing with illegal players (i.e., players not registered with AASA and/or not assigned to that team) will automatically receive a forfeit for that game and the player will be required to leave the field.

 - Yellow Card: Players issued a yellow-card caution must sit for at least two minutes.
 Their team plays down a player for two minutes.